 Dyson Animal vacuums were also introduced with the popular DC07 series.
 The vacuum is intended for use by pet owners and offers a mini-turbine head attachment for cleaning pet hair.
 This model also uses the ball joint design for easier maneuverability.

 The Dyson Animal and All Floor are significantly similar vacuums.
 In each generation of these two vacuums, the DC07, DC15 and DC25, the features have little variation.
 The more recently introduced DC25 versions of the vacuums both offer motorized brush bars for removing dirt and pet hair from carpets and lightweight ball joints for easy maneuverability.
-The difference is in the attachments.
+When comparing the DC25 All Floor vs. Animal, the difference is in the attachments.
 The Dyson Animal offers the mini-turbine head attachment while the All Floor does not.
 The Animal is the more expensive of the two models, offering the same features as the All Floor in addition to the specialized pet attachment.